ezraroi/Human-AI-Collab/output/manuscript_sections.md

 "How does dialogue with a disembodied AI produce deeply embodied, somatic validation of truth (the 'felt sense')?
 What is the mechanism by which digital text interaction generates physical knowing in the body?"
 ### The Answer from Both Notebooks Combined
 From NoteBook 2 (Mechanism):
-1. Reading = Simulation: The brain processes text by activating the neural systems (motor, emotional, sensory) that would be active if you were experiencing what's described
+1. Reading can trigger simulation: The brain may activate motor/emotional/sensory systems that support embodied response while processing text
 2. Dialogue ≠ Static Text: Interactive text triggers anticipatory motor preparation (breathing changes, turn-taking readiness)
 3. Relational Context: The expectation of response from "aware" other activates social-emotional systems
 4. As-If Body Loop: Brain can simulate body states without waiting for actual body response